jshi22/aim/README.md

-# Website Repository for AIM (Abbot Iniative in Mathematics)
+# Website Repository for AIM (Abbot Initiative in Mathematics)